 The place is known for Siberian Cranes that can be spotted during the winter months at Laljiwala.
 In addition, the place is also a natural habitat of different species of migratory birds.
 Not only avid bird watchers, but the spot also welcomes a good number of nature lovers and trekkers.
-Also, the spot of Neel Dhara Pakshi Vihar is visited by trekkers as it is situated close to many trekking routes in Haridwar.
+Also, Neel Dhara Pakshi Vihar is one of the top Haridwar tourist places visited .....

 At a distance of 500 m from Haridwar Junction Railway Station, Sri Bilkeshwar Mahadev Mandir is situated in the valley of Bilva Parvat in Haridwar.